lehigh-university-libraries/rollout/README.md

 - [ ] Install instructions using binary
 - [ ] Tag/push versions to dockerhub
 - [ ] Allow more custom auth handling
-- [ ] Allow more custom rollout than a single bash script